JSTOR-Labs/plant-humanities/ayahuasca/README.md

 <param ve-entitu eid="Q120684"> <!--Tupi-->
 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391507"
-       label="Coverpage of Notes of a Botanist in the Andes and the Amazon (1908), this posthomous work was edited by his fellow naturalist friend, Alfred R. Wallace" description="Cover of Richard Spruce's posthomously edited book, Notes of a Botanist in the Andes and the Amazon" attribution="Courtesy of the Smithsonian Libraries and Biodiversity Heritage Library" license="Public Domain"
+       label="This posthomous work was edited by Alfred R. Wallace.
+Coverpage Richard Spruce, Notes of a Botanist in the Andes and the Amazon, 1908.
+Smithsonian Libraries via BHL, public domain." fit="contain"
-       fit="contain"
        ref="1">
 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391881"
-       label="Richard Spruce's drawings of the Tariana people in the Uapés River where he documented the use of caapi" description="Spruce first mentioned the use of caapi during his travels across the Vaupés River.
-These notes can be found in Volume 1 of Notes of a Botanist..." attribution="Courtesy of the Smithsonian Libraries and Biodiversity Heritage Library" license="Public Domain"
+       label="Richard Spruce's drawings of the Tariana people in the Uapés River where he documented the use of caapi.
+Richard Spruce, Notes of a Botanist in the Andes and the Amazon, 1908.
+Smithsonian Libraries via BHL, public domain." fit="contain"
-       fit="contain"
        ref="2">
 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391360"
-       label="Botanical description and scientific name of the ayahuasca vine in Notes of a Botanist (1908). vol 2" description="Alfred Rusel Wallace noted that Spruce condensed his knowledge on Amazonian narcotics around 1870" attribution="Courtesy of the Smithsonian Libraries and Biodiversity Heritage Library" license="Public Domain"
+       label="Botanical description and scientific name of the ayahuasca vine.
+Richard Spruce, Notes of a Botanist in the Andes and the Amazon, 1908.
+Smithsonian Libraries via BHL, public domain." region="0,811,2488,2058"
-       region="0,811,2488,2058"
        ref="3">
 {#paragraph18}